mtoots/mtoots.github.io/_posts/2016-11-22-collaboration-network-EU-fp7.md

 ---
 layout: post
 title: "Research funded by EU Framework Program 7"
-date:   2016-11-22 23:06:00
+date: 2016-11-22
-last_modified_at:  2016-11-22 23:06:00
+last_modified_at: 2016-12-06 11:26:41
-excerpt: "Kaka noku pepu tussu"
+excerpt: "Data analysis of the research projects funded by European Union framework program number 7"
-categories: data-analysis
+categories: visualization
-tags:  R, data, networks
+tags:
+  - R
+  - data-analysis
+  - visualization
 image:
-  feature: ../../figure/source/2016-11-22-collaboration-network-EU-fp7/featured_image.png
+  feature: 2016-11-25-Pythagoras-tree-js-feature.png
   topPosition: -50px
 bgContrast: dark
 bgGradientOpacity: lighter
 syntaxHighlighter: yes
 ---

-In this post I am showing how I mapped the collaboration networks between European research institutes, based on the European Union Framework Program No.7 (2007-2013) funded research projects data.
-The post is a bit lengthy but I the outcome looks good in my opinion.The datasets are taken from the European Union [open data portal](http://data.europa.eu/euodp/en/data) featuring thousands of freely available datasets.
+In this post we are mapping the collaboration networks between European research institutes, based on the European Union Framework Program No.7 (2007-2013) funded research projects data.
+The post is a bit lengthy but the outcome looks good in my opinion.The datasets are taken from the European Union [open data portal](http://data.europa.eu/euodp/en/data) featuring thousands of freely available datasets.
 I chose the *framework program 7* (FP7) dataset just because it was the latest complete dataset.
-The next funding program Horizon 2020 lasts until, well 2020, and includes thus less data.
+The next funding program Horizon 2020 lasts until, well 2020, and includes thus less datar.

 ## Let's get going
 # Load libraries